The Ultimate Guide to Your Wedding Reception Bar

 3. Cost of a Physical Bar and Glassware

 If in case your venue doesn’t have an actual physical bar, you may need to rent one, together with the glassware hire.
-Furthermore, the beauty with setting up a wedding bar is that there are so many options to choose from.
+Furthermore, the beauty of setting up a wedding bar is that there are so many options to choose from.
 Depending on the theme of your wedding, you can easily rent an upcycled cabinet that you’ll need to decorate to match the overall aesthetic of the event.

 4. Tip

-How to Cut Back on Cost For Your Wedding Bar
+How to Cut Back on Cost for Your Wedding Bar

 1. Limit Your Options